webxl/grunt-reload/README.md

 __Proxy__

-This will automatically append the script to the requested HTML file.
+This will automatically append the script to a requested HTML file.
 Here's how you would use grunt-reload with [grunt-less](https://github.com/jharding/grunt-less):

 ```javascript
 // project configuration